NCERT textbook controversies

 The National Council of Educational Research and Training (NCERT) is an apex resource organisation set up by the Government of India to assist and advise the central and state governments on academic matters related to school education.

-The model textbooks published by the Council for adoption by school systems across India have generated controversies over the years.
-They have been accused of reflecting the political views of the party in power in the Government of India.
+The model textbooks published by the council for adoption by school systems across India have sparked controversies over the years.
+The organisation has been accused of reflecting the political views of the party in power in the Government of India.
+At present, it is under scrutiny for saffronising school textbooks due to aligning their content with Hindutva views and engaging in historical revisionism.

 Background

 The National Council of Educational Research and Training (NCERT) was established in 1961 by the Government of India by combining a number of existing organisations.
 It is an autonomous body in principle.
-However, it is Government-funded and its Director is appointed by the Ministry of Human Resource Development (formerly Ministry of Education).
-In practice, the NCERT has operated as a semi-official organisation promoting a "State-sponsored" educational philosophy.
+However, it is government-funded and its director is appointed by the Ministry of Education (formerly the Ministry of Human Resource Development).
+In practice, the NCERT has operated as a semi-autonomous organisation promoting a "state-sponsored" educational philosophy.

-In the early 1960s, national integration and unifying the various communities of India became a major concern to the Government.
+In the early 1960s, national integration and unifying the various communities of India became a major concern to the government.
 Education was seen as an important vehicle for the emotional integration of the nation.
 The Minister of Education M. C. Chagla was concerned that the textbooks in history should not recite myths but be secular and rational explanations of the past.
-A committee on history education was established with the membership of Tara Chand, Nilakanta Sastri, Mohammad Habib, Bisheshwar Prasad, B. P. Saxena and P. C. Gupta, which commissioned a number of history textbooks to be authored by the leading historians.
-Romila Thapar's Ancient India for class VI was published in 1966, Medieval India for class VII in 1967.
-A number of other books, Ram Sharan Sharma's Ancient India, Satish Chandra's Medieval India, Bipan Chandra's Modern India and Arjun Dev's India and the World were published in 1970's.
+A committee on history education was established with the membership of Tara Chand, Nilakanta Sastri, Mohammad Habib, Bisheshwar Prasad, B. P. Saxena and P. C. Gupta, which commissioned a number of history textbooks to be authored by a number of prominent historians.
+Romila Thapar's Ancient India for Class VI was published in 1966, and Medieval India for Class VII in 1967.
+A number of other books, such as Ram Sharan Sharma's Ancient India, Satish Chandra's Medieval India, Bipan Chandra's Modern India, and Arjun Dev's India and the World, were published in the 1970s.